The Power of Love: Laura’s Marathon Story

 Laura says: ‘In 2026, I plan to take on 7 marathons for our 7th Anniversary, finishing with London 2026 where this time, I will run the whole marathon in my wedding dress.’

-While this assembly marks International Women’s Day (8th March), Laura will be bringing us a story for all time – of strength, purpose, and turning grieving into giving.
+While this assembly marks International Women’s Day (8th March), Laura brought us a story for all time – of strength, purpose, and turning grieving into giving.

 Guest poet: Kay Scorah

-Sunday Assembly London’s own Kay Scorah will be back on stage, helping us to find strength and inspiration through her verse.
+Sunday Assembly London’s own Kay Scorah was back on stage, helping us to find strength and inspiration through her verse.

 Our singalongs

-As usual, there will be four pop songs performed by our Sunday Assembly London band and reflecting today’s themes.
-You’ll find out which ones at the assembly, or you may spot clues on our social media…
+As usual, there were four pop songs performed by our Sunday Assembly London band and reflecting today’s themes.

-The lyrics will be projected on screen and everyone’s welcome to sing (and dance) along.
+The lyrics were projected on screen and everyone was welcome to sing (and dance) along.

 This will be our last assembly before we take a month’s break around the Bank Holiday weekend (returning on 19th April), but there will be a Spring Socials calendar to fill the gap.
 Find out what we’ve got planned here.